kalsan/compony/README.md

 Note how the admin's delete button is disabled due to the feasibility framework.
 Pointing the mouse at it causes a tooltip saying: "Cannot destroy admins.", as specified in the model's prevention.

+# Alternatives to Compony

+A project with a similar aim, but much more mature, is [Phlex]( https://github.com/phlex-ruby/phlex).

 # Installation

 ## Installing Compony